The need for registered organ, eye and tissue donors is urgent

 As transplantation of hearts, kidneys, lungs, pancreas and livers has emerged as the preferred and most successful treatment of many life-threatening diseases, the need for these life-saving gifts has increased.
-Today there are more than 123,000 Americans on the transplant waiting list, with at least 3,400 waiting at one of ten transplant centers in Ohio.
+Today there are more than 123,000 Americans on the transplant waiting list, with more than 3,300 waiting at one of ten transplant centers in Ohio.

 Unlike other medical afflictions, there is no need to race for a cure for these individuals.
 The cure exists, and it depends on the generous decision of one person to share life at the end of life.
 It is simply people helping people.